DSM History and the Diagnoses for Homosexuality and Sadomasochism

-A History of the DSM (Video)
+VIDEO: A History of the DSM

-A history of the DSM
+A History of the DSM

 National Institute on the Teaching of Psychology